Utility Bill Audits

 Save on Electric, Water & Natural Gas Expenses

 Many of today’s companies fail to realize the importance of auditing utility budgets and the accompanying monthly charges.
 Too often spending in this category is not verified due to an assumption of accuracy and cost efficiency.
 We often hear “as long as it looks right, we pay them.”
 It is not good business to pay invoices based on an assumption.
 The utility company’s position is that it is your responsibility to verify your bills.
 By assuming your bills are correct or there is nothing you can do leaves your company vulnerable to errors and overcharges.
 P3 Cost Analysts helps you take back control of your budget and spending for utility and telecommunications.
-An audit may be the best thing you can do now and in the future for your company, with the potential of refunds and savings going straight to your bottom line.
+A utility audit may be the best thing you can do now and in the future for your company, with the potential of refunds and savings going straight to your bottom line.

 In an attempt to make sure money spent is not money wasted, we offer the following services: